OSRdesign/duinogotchi/README.md

       cfscrape (pip install cfscrape) I had to use this to connect to the API otherwise I was blocked by cloudfare. faces.py (included in /app/)
       quotes2.txt (incluced in /app/)
+      DejaVuSansMono.ttf (font file allowing the correct display of the mood faces)

 ### things that you need to change in the einkdashboard.py file
   in einkdashboard.py, I could not manage yet to get the script to look automatically for the duino-coin folder so you need to chnage the path for your actual where the AVR_Miner.py is located.